kirkwang/effective-java-examples/README.md

 They are unmodifed, except the package names.

-The original source are downloaded from http://java.sun.com/docs/books/effective/index.html, but are no longer provided.
+The original source can be downloaded from http://java.sun.com/docs/books/effective/index.html, but are no longer provided.